home-assistant/home-assistant.io/source/_docs/blueprint/schema.markdown

 ### Blueprint input sections

-One or more input sections can be added under the main `input` key. each section visually groups the inputs in that section, allows an optional description, and optionally allows for collapsing those inputs.
+One or more input sections can be added under the main `input` key.
+Each section visually groups the inputs in that section, allows an optional description, and optionally allows for collapsing those inputs.

 A section is differentiated from an input by the presence of an additional `input` key within that section.
 The full configuration for a section is below: